Mick O'Flanagan

-Mick O'Flanagan (29 September 1922 – 13 September 2015) was an Irish former sportsman who represented his country at both soccer and rugby union.
+Mick O'Flanagan (29 September 1922 – 13 September 2015) was an Irish sportsman who represented his country at both soccer and rugby union.
 As a soccer player, O'Flanagan played for, among others, Home Farm, Bohemians and Belfast Celtic.
 His older brother, Kevin O'Flanagan, was also a notable sportsman who also represented his country at both sports and played soccer for Bohs and Arsenal.
 On 30 September 1946, Mick and Kevin also played international soccer together for Ireland against England.
 A third brother, Charlie O'Flanagan, also played for Bohs.

 Bohemians

 O'Flanagan played soccer as a youth with several clubs, most notably Home Farm, before joining Bohemians in 1939.
 He quickly established himself in the first team and was top goalscorer in the League of Ireland for the 1940–41 season, scoring 19 league goals.
 He also scored 31 times in 31 appearances in all competitions that season.
 In 1945, O'Flanagan, together with his brother Kevin, was a member of the Bohs team coached by Jimmy Dunne that won the Dublin and Belfast Intercity Cup.
 He also scored the winning goal in the final against Belfast Celtic at Dalymount Park.

 On 30 September 1946, he was working a pub in Dublin when he received a desperate phone call at 2:30 p.m. asking him to substitute for an injured Irish player in a match against England due to start at 5:30 p.m. at Dalymount Park.
 He rushed out and managed to play alongside his brother in the match.